 Q4.
 What is $0 in Linux?

 Ans.
-It is a special variable used to print the file that is currently executed.
+It is a particular variable used to print the currently executed file.